Developments in Bosnia and Herzegovina

 The Dayton Peace Treaty in 1995 ended the war in Bosnia-Herzegovina.
 It also gave Bosnia a very complicated constitution with a weak state, delaying necessary reforms.

 The war in Bosnia killed an estimated 100 000 people, a majority of them were Bosniaks and around half civilians.
-About 10 000 people are still reported missing 20 years after the outbreak of the war.
+About 10 000 people are still reported missing more than 20 years after the outbreak of the war.

-Business and Economy
+Business and economy

 The unemployment rate is extremely high.
-The official figure is above 40 per cent, for young people about 60 per cent.
-Bosnia is one of Europe's poorest countries and about one Bosnians out of five are estimated to live below the poverty line.
-For children the figure is one in four.
+The official figure is above 25 per cent, for young people about 60 per cent.
+However, the grey economy is large and the actual unemployment is estimated to be lower than the official statistics show.

 EU membership status

 In 2003, EU identified Bosnia-Herzegovina as a potential membership candidate.
 Since then, a number of agreements between the EU and Bosnia and Herzegovina have entered into force.
 The Stabilisation and Association Agreement (SAA) was signed in 2008 and entered into force on 1 June 2015 and in 2016 a formal membership application was submitted.
 Since then the process towards a membership has been taking few and small steps.
 In 2015 a national reform agenda was adopted, aimed at reforming the country’s institutions in accordance with EU demands.
 The implementation of these reforms is however very slow.